-Article on Networks in Political Science Published
+Data on Knowledge Networks in Political Science Published

 Harald’s and my article on citation and collaboration networks in German and British Political Science has finally appeared in print and online, which is obviously great.
 Here is the abstract: Citations and co-publications are one important indicator of scientific communication and collaboration.
 By studying patterns of citation and co-publication in four major European Political Science…